DOI10.47051/IJPE4015

 Figure 1: Individuals of Anolis fitchi from Ecuador: Río Topo, Tungurahua province (); Tzarentza, Pastaza province (); La Bonita, Sucumbíos province (). j=juvenile.

-Natural history: Anolis fitchi is a locally frequent diurnal and arboreal lizard that inhabits the understory of old-growth to moderately disturbed cloud forests, evergreen montane forests, forest borders, and cane fields.1,5,6 Most individuals of this species have been found at night, roosting on branches, ferns, leaves, herbs, and bushes 0.3–4 m above the ground, especially along streams.1,5 Adults perch head-up, higher than juveniles; juveniles lower, heads down.7 During the day, individuals have been seen active on leaf-litter, tree trunks, rocks, and low vegetation.1 Mossy Anoles are ambush predators and their diet is primarily insectivorous, including beetles, flies, leafhoppers, ants, crickets, arachnids, and pillbugs.6 These lizards can change their dorsal coloration when disturbed or depending on the substrate, going from bright yellowish green to dark brown.1,6 Anolis fitchi is an oviparous species.
+Natural history: Anolis fitchi is a locally frequent diurnal and arboreal lizard that inhabits the understory of old-growth to moderately disturbed cloud forests, evergreen montane forests, forest borders, and cane fields.1,5,6 Most individuals of this species have been found at night, roosting on branches, ferns, leaves, herbs, and bushes 0.3–4 m above the ground, especially along streams.1,5 The adults perch head-up and select higher roosting sites; juveniles perch lower and head-down.7 During the day, individuals have been seen active on leaf-litter, tree trunks, rocks, and low vegetation.1 Mossy Anoles are ambush predators and their diet is primarily insectivorous, including beetles, flies, leafhoppers, ants, crickets, arachnids, and pillbugs.6 These lizards can change their dorsal coloration when disturbed or depending on the substrate, going from bright yellowish green to dark brown.1,6 Anolis fitchi is an oviparous species.
 Gravid females containing 1–2 eggs have been reported,6 but the real clutch size is probably one egg.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.